swhelan123/clipper/README.md

 ## What It Does

 Clipper runs in the background and monitors your macOS clipboard.
-When it detects new text:
+When it detects new text that starts with `??` (double question mark trigger), it:

-1. **Sends it to Gemini AI** along with recent conversation history for context
+1. **Strips the trigger and sends the rest to Gemini AI** along with recent conversation history for context
 2. **Gets an intelligent response** tailored for programmers and students
 3. **Replaces your clipboard** with the AI's answer
 4. **Maintains context** across multiple clipboard operations